txt.lurk.org

 new people to the instance.
 Moreover, many who had created an

-However, the LURK instance is the place where the most interaction
+instance is the place where the most visible interaction is taking

-is taking place, and has become an entry point to the other things
+place, and has become an entry point to the other things we host in

 <p><img src="olUPjfz5SHi-HXdN0x7kNw.webp" /></p>